MINOCYCLINE HYDROCHLORIDE- minocycline hydrochloride tablet, extended release

 The most common side effects of minocycline hydrochloride extended-release tablets include:

-These are not all the side effects with minocycline hydrochloride extended-release tablets.
-Ask your doctor or pharmacist for more information.
+These are not all of the possible side effects of minocycline hydrochloride extended-release tablets.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.
 You may also report side effects to MedicalAffairs@ zydususa.com at 1-877-993-8779.